-We sent TEN YAYAs on trips this summer!
+We sent TEN YAYAs on trips in 2018!
 Three YAYA boys went to Chattanooga, TN and collaborated on a project with YAYA Alum Rondell Crier and his group from Studio Everything.
 Two YAYAs attended a 2-week camp at the Oxbow School in Napa, CA. Three YAYA girls joined the Lower Eastside Girls Club at Camp Fowler for a third year.
 And Two more YAYAs completed a series of projects and workshops in Asheville, NC in partnership with the Center for Craft.

 Learn about how Paint the World works to develop and inspire our young artists.
 Read about Quishawn’s experience in Chattanooga, TN down below.

 “My name is Quishawn Reine and I am a 9th grader at New Orleans Charter Science and Mathematics High School.